 What does a chiropractor treat?

-- Leg pain and sciatica (pain caused by irritation or compression of the sciatic nerve).
+- leg pain and sciatica (pain caused by irritation or compression of the sciatic nerve)

-- Shoulder pain or problems.
+- shoulder pain or problems

-- Pain or problems with wrist, elbow or hand joints.
+- pain or problems with wrist, elbow or hand joints

-- Headache and migraine.
+- headache and migraine

-- Irritable bowel syndrome (IBS).
+- irritable bowel syndrome (IBS)

-- High blood pressure.
+- high blood pressure

-- Mental health conditions (such as depression and anxiety).
+- mental health conditions (such as depression and anxiety)

 As a result, many people prefer to find a chiropractor that practices privately.
-Your GP can refer you to a practitioner for private treatment.
-Or you can arrange to see one yourself by using our online directory.
+Your GP can refer you to a practitioner for private treatment or you can arrange to see one yourself by using our online directory.

 What to expect in a session

-The range of techniques he or she decides to use will be tailored to treat your specific needs.
+The range of techniques your chiropractor decides to use will be tailored to treat your specific needs.
 Your treatment may include the use of soft tissue therapies such as massage.

 You will also be advised on rehabilitation exercises and lifestyle changes.
 This will help to make sure long-term health is maintained - during and after treatment.
-You may also be given homework such as daily stretching to improve your mobility.
+You may also be given homework, such as daily stretching to improve your mobility.

-Chiropractic treatment should not be painful.
-There should only be discomfort if your chiropractor is treating an injury that is painful and inflamed.
+Chiropractic should not be painful.
+There should only be a discomfort if your chiropractor is treating an injury that is painful and inflamed.
 If you experience significant discomfort and pain while having treatment, you should tell your chiropractor immediately.

-Is it safe?
+Is chiropractic safe?

 Please note, however, that chiropractic is not recommended for patients who have: